 The Prosecutor’s Notice to Israel (or lack thereof)

 On March 21, the Office of the ICC Prosecutor transmitted a request for assistance to Israel, in which the Prosecutor sought “information and documentation relevant to crimes allegedly committed in Gaza by Israeli armed forces from 7 October 2023, until present.”
-(The quotation is from a May 1 letter to Prosecutor Khan from Modi Ephraim, Israel’s Ambassador in the Hague, which the United States and the Prosecutor discuss and quote in their submissions to the Pre-Trial Chamber.
-According to the United States, Israel has “submitted this letter to the Court” itself “and does not regard it as confidential,” yet neither the United States nor the Prosecutor (nor Israel) has made that letter public.
+(The quotation is from a May 1 letter to Prosecutor Khan from Modi Ephraim, Israel’s Ambassador in the Hague, which the United States, Israel, and the Prosecutor discuss and quote in their submissions to the Pre-Trial Chamber.
+The letter is Annex F to the Israel submission, which the Pre-Trial Chamber has not yet posted on its website.
+In its submission, the United States stated that Israel has “submitted this letter to the Court” itself “and does not regard it as confidential,” yet neither the United States nor the Prosecutor (nor Israel) has yet made that letter public.
 Particularly in light of the fact that I worked in the executive branch until August 2023, I should make clear that I did not obtain the letter from a source inside or connected to the U.S. government.)
 According to Israeli Ambassador Ephraim, Khan’s March 21 request for assistance did not specify the possible crimes he was investigating.
 (Apparently the March 21 request for assistance was preceded by another, on February 27, in which the Office of the Prosecutor asked Israel for information about Hamas’ October 7 attack and other “alleged crimes committed on Israeli territory by Palestinian nationals.”
 And on April 5, the Prosecutor’s Office sent Israel a third request, this one regarding “access to Gaza.”)

 Following these requests for assistance, a senior inter-ministerial delegation from Israel met with Khan and his staff on April 8.
 According to Ephraim, the purpose of this meeting was to share information and discuss issues raised in the Prosecutor’s requests, “including the manner in which such issues are being addressed by Israel’s legal system and independent examination and investigation mechanisms.”